 Benefit Description You pay Durable medical equipment (DME) (cont.)
-Standard Option • Walkers 50% of the Plan allowance.
-Must be preauthorized if cost is over \$1,000 or item is rented.
-Blood glucose monitors and test strips (see Note below) \$30 per item Insulin pumps Note: Blood glucose monitors and test strips are covered only when obtained from the CDPHP UBI designated manufacturer of diabetic equipment or supplies.
-If you require a different glucose monitor or test strip that is not available from the CDPHP UBI designated diabetic equipment or supply manufacturer, you or your physician must submit a request for a medical exception by calling our Member Services department at 518-641-3140 or 877-269-2134.
-A CDPHP medical director will review the need for an exception and make the determination.
-Your Plan physician will call us for authorization of this equipment.
+Standard Option Your Plan physician will call us for authorization of this equipment.
 We will arrange with a healthcare provider to rent or sell you durable medical equipment.
-Note: See "Services requiring our prior approval" in Section 3.
-CPAP disposable supplies will be covered at the DME coverage level.
-50% of plan allowance Not covered: Motorized wheelchairs or motorized scooters All charges Home health services Standard Option • Home healthcare ordered by a Plan physician, approved by the Plan's medical director, and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+Note: See "Services requiring our prior approval" in Section 3. \$40 per item CPAP disposable supplies will be covered at the DME coverage level.
+50% of plan allowance (calendar year deductible applies) Not covered: Motorized wheelchairs or motorized scooters All charges Home health services Standard Option • Home healthcare ordered by a Plan physician, approved by the Plan's medical director, and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
 Some services include: home infusion therapy, medical supplies, drugs and medications.
 Please refer to Section 3, "Services requiring our prior approval."
-Nothing Oxygen therapy 50% of the Plan allowance Not covered: All charges nursing care requested by, or for the convenience of, the patient or the patient's family; home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative; • rest cures
+Nothing Oxygen therapy 50% of the Plan allowance (calendar year deductible applies) Not covered: All charges Nursing care requested by, or for the convenience of, the patient or the patient's family; Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative; Rest cures Chiropractic Standard Option Medically necessary care for spinal manipulation \$60 per office visit Alternative treatments Standard Option Acupuncture (10 visits per plan year) \$60 per office visit Note: Acupuncture visits for the following three conditions are unlimited, and do not count towards the limit of 10 visits per calendar year: Emesis developing after surgery in adults • Emesis developing after chemotherapy in adults Persistent nausea associated with pregnancy Not covered: All charges Naturopathic services • Hypnotherapy Biofeedback

-Benefit Description You pay Chiropractic Standard Option Medically necessary care for spinal manipulation \$50 per office visit Alternative treatments Standard Option Acupuncture (10 visits per plan year) \$50 per office visit Note: Acupuncture visits for the following three conditions are unlimited, and do not count towards the limit of 10 visits per calendar year: Emesis developing after surgery in adults Emesis developing after chemotherapy in adults Persistent nausea associated with pregnancy Educational classes and programs Standard Option CDPHP UBI offers a variety of innovative wellness classes and disease management programs.
+Benefit Description You pay Educational classes and programs Standard Option CDPHP UBI offers a variety of innovative wellness classes and disease management programs.
 Programs and classes are also available to address childhood obesity.
 Please refer to Section 5, Non-FEHB Benefits Available to Members.
 Nothing Tobacco and nicotine cessation programs, including individual, group, phone counseling, and for physician prescribed over the counter (OTC) and prescription drugs approved by the FDA to quit smoking (vaping) or other nicotine use.
 Nothing for counseling for up to two quit attempts per year.
 Nothing for physician prescribed OTC and prescription drugs approved by the FDA to treat tobacco and nicotine dependence.
 Nothing Tobacco and nicotine use interventions for children and adolescents, including education or brief counseling, to prevent initiation of tobacco and nicotine use in school-aged children and adolescents.
-Childhood obesity education Nothing Medications Administered in the Office Standard Option Medications administered in the office (Administration and Rx); this includes allergy injections Nothing Treatment and Services Associated with Autism Spectrum Disorder Standard Option Screening and diagnosis of Austism spectrum disorder \$50 per office visit Applied behavioral analysis associated with Autism spectrum disorder \$50 per office visit Speech therapy, physical therapy, and occupational therapy associated with Autism spectrum disorder \$50 per office visit Assistive communication devices associated with Autism spectrum disorder \$30 copay per device
+Childhood obesity screening programs and treatment interventions Nothing Medications Administered in the Office Standard Option Medications administered in the office (Administration and Rx); this includes allergy injections Nothing Treatment and Services Associated with Autism Spectrum Disorder Standard Option Screening and diagnosis of Austism spectrum disorder \$60 per office visit Applied behavioral analysis associated with Autism spectrum disorder \$60 per office visit Speech therapy, physical therapy, and occupational therapy associated with Autism spectrum disorder \$60 per office visit Assistive communication devices associated with Autism spectrum disorder \$40 copay per device Note: Please see Section 5(f) for Prescription Drug Coverage associated with Autism spectrum disorder.
+Speech therapy and ABA therapy services that duplicate services already being provided by a Federal or State agency (i.e., Early intervention program) or by a school district (Individualized Educational Program), that are sufficient in meeting the needs of an individual, are excluded.